carallon/io-module-developer-guide/source/guide/module-instances.rst

 .. code-block:: lua

-    module.net_up = function()
+    instance.net_up = function()
         -- (re-)establish a connection
         socket:connect(ip_addr, port, iomodules.Stream.READ_ONLY_MODE)
     end

-    module.net_down = function()
+    instance.net_down = function()
         socket:disconnect()
     end

 Instance properties
 ===================

 Properties defined in the module configuration JSON file are set by the user in Designer for each module instance.
-To read the value of these properties for the instance in Lua, use the ``module:property()`` method, passing the name of the property as defined in the configuration, e.g.
+To read the value of these properties for the instance in Lua, use the ``instance:property()`` method, passing the name of the property as defined in the configuration, e.g.

 .. code-block:: lua

-    local ip_addr = module:property("IP Address")
+    local ip_addr = instance:property("IP Address")

 Triggers
 ========

-Triggers defined in the module configuration JSON file are accessed in Lua through the ``module:trigger()`` method, which takes the name of the trigger as defined in the configuration as its only argument.
+Triggers defined in the module configuration JSON file are accessed in Lua through the ``instance:trigger()`` method, which takes the name of the trigger as defined in the configuration as its only argument.
 For example:

 .. code-block:: lua

-    local state_changed_trigger = module:trigger("State Changed")
+    local state_changed_trigger = instance:trigger("State Changed")

 Trigger objects have a ``fire()`` method to queue a trigger event for the next playback refresh.
 You may pass one argument to this method, which will be passed on to the trigger's ``test`` handler.